 However, this will cost you more money, so at IMG Connect we advise that you prepare as best you can for every test.
 If you don’t pass the test, then do additional study before taking the test again.

-Establish your level of English, and work out what areas of weakness you will need to focus on.
-Set goals for yourself, and plan a revision timetable.
+Establish your level of English, and work out what areas you will need to focus on.
+Identify your weaknesses, set goals for yourself and plan a revision timetable.